mark-theshark/coder-react/README.md

 ###### workspace spec in template

-* 2 CPUs | 4 GB RAM | 10 GM persistent volume claim storage
+* 2 CPUs | 4 GB RAM | 10 GB persistent volume claim storage

 ###### npm install is in template - to run the node server from repo directory: